Stephen Rice (judge)

 Sir Stephen Rice (1637–1715) was an Irish lawyer and judge, who served as Chief Baron of the Exchequer in Ireland under James II.
 He was noted for his close political association with Richard Talbot, 1st Earl of Tyrconnell and for his legal rulings in support of Catholic land rights in Ireland during his brief tenure.

 Early life

 Rice was born in Dingle, County Kerry in 1637.
-His parents were James Rice MP and Phyllis Fanning.
-He was born into an Old English Roman Catholic family with large estates in Munster.
+According to W.N.
+Osborough he was "probably" the eldest son of Edward Rice of Dingle, and Christian, daughter of Peter Nagle; albeit some older references give his parents as James Rice MP and Phyllis Fanning, part of an Old English Roman Catholic family with large estates in Munster.

 Despite his Catholicism, in 1671 Rice entered the Middle Temple to train in law, a profession which at the time largely excluded Catholics.
 He became a member of King's Inns in 1674.
 By 1678 he had established a private practice of some size and counted many Catholic and Protestant landowners, such as Lord Bourke and Sir Donough O'Brien, 1st Baronet, among his clients.
 Throughout the 1680s he acted as legal counsel for the Irish affairs of Sir Joseph Williamson, and was known at the Irish Bar as the leading counsel in revenue matters.